Google

 Take advantage of Mother Nature and increase the wildlife in your garden.
 Wild birds love to eat slugs.
 Put up birdfeeders and food around the garden to attract wild birds which will in turn keep the slug population low.

-Personally, I use a mixture of egg shells, manual removal and lots of birds in the garden.
-But everyone’s circumstances are different, and hopefully at least one of these suggestions will be useful for you and enable you to avoid placing chemicals in your garden – and also hopefully avoid you losing food to snails and slugs.
+Personally, I use a mixture of manual removal and lots of birds in the garden.
+But everyone’s circumstances are different, and hopefully at least one of these suggestions will be useful for you and enable you to avoid placing chemicals in your garden – and also hopefully avoid you losing food to garden slugs and snails.

 If you enjoyed this article, please Share or Like or Tweet it (buttons below) – thank you!